Smith named new Norwich City head coach

 Norwich City have confirmed Dean Smith as the club's new head coach on a two-and-a-half year deal.

-The former Aston Villa boss, 50, succeeds Daniel Farke, who was sacked with the Canaries bottom of the Premier League, five points adrift of safety and with just one win this season.
+The former Aston Villa boss, 50, succeeds Daniel Farke, who was sacked with the Canaries bottom of the Premier League, five points adrift of safety.

 Craig Shakespeare, who worked with Smith at Villa Park, will join him as his assistant at Carrow Road.